RedisAI/RedisAI/docs/intro.md

 ```

 ## Using RedisAI Tensors
-A **Tensor** is an n-dimensional array and is the standard vehicle for DL/ML data.
+A **Tensor** is an n-dimensional array and is the standard representation for data in DL/ML workloads.
 RedisAI adds to Redis a Tensor data structure that implements the tensor type.
 Like any datum in Redis, RedisAI's Tensors are identified by key names.

 Creating new RedisAI tensors is done with the [`AI.TENSORSET` command](commands.md#aitensorset).
 For example, consider the tensor: $\begin{equation*} tA = \begin{bmatrix} 2 \\ 3 \end{bmatrix} \end{equation*}$.